 Immersion in a kosher mikvah

 On the morning of the day of ascent to the Temple Mount, all Jewish males, regardless of age (even under bar mitzvah) should immerse in a kosher mikvah.
-Gentiles, who are equally welcome to visit the permitted places on the Temple Mount – "for My house shall be called a house of prayer for all nations" – are not required to immerse.
+Gentiles, both men and women, who are equally welcome to visit the permitted places on the Temple Mount – "for My house shall be called a house of prayer for all nations" – are not required to immerse.

 Those who must immerse in a mikvah should first prepare themselves by making sure that nothing is present on the body that would constitute a separation between the body and the water of the mikvah.
 It is customary to trim the fingernails and toenails before immersion.
 Any questions regarding the complex laws of what constitutes a separation (chatziza) regarding immersion, should be directed to a competent authority.